buildbot/buildbot/master/docs/manual/configuration/reporters/gerrit_status.rst

                        :language: python

    :param summaryCB: (optional) Called each time a buildset finishes.
 Each build in the buildset has properties available.
 Can be a deferred.
-   :param summaryArg: (optional) argument passed to the summary callback.
+   :param summaryArg: (optional) Argument passed to the summary callback.

                       If :py:func:`summaryCB` callback is specified, it must return a message and optionally labels.
 If no message is specified, nothing will be sent to Gerrit.
                       The message and labels should be a summary of all the builds within the buildset.